 4. Go on walks or hikes.

-Going on a walk or a hike with your kids, even if it’s short and just around your neighbourhood, will allow you to bond and connect with them.
+Going on a walk or a hike with your kids, even if it’s short and just around your neighborhood or the park, will allow you to bond and connect with them.
 While walking, you can ask them about the school, their friends, and their interests.
 You can also tell them stories about you when you’re at their age.
 Plus, don’t forget the physical aspect of hiking.
 Quality time, exercise, and less screen time in one?
 Try it.

 5. Give them chores.